Ualberta391/Flickr/README.md

 -----------

 * We should come up with a clever name.
 Something that sounds better than "Fall 2013 CMPUT 391 Group 5 Picture Database"
-* Come up with a unifying 'style' (CSS?) for each page so that the project feels more "wholesome".
+* Come up with a unifying 'style' (CSS?) for each page so that the project feels more "wholesome". -> mystyle.css